ADD CONDITION

 What should I do if I have a chronic cough?

-Before using TopCare Menthol Cough Drops, consult a doctor if you have a persistent or chronic cough, such as one caused by smoking, asthma, or emphysema.
+You should ask a doctor before using TopCare Menthol Cough Drops if you have a persistent or chronic cough, such as that caused by smoking, asthma, or emphysema.

 Packaging Info